-To date, substantially all of Flux Power's revenues derive principally from sales of its battery products and BMS for use in electric vehicles.
+For the nine months ended March 31, 2012, 84% of Flux Power's revenues were derived from sales of its battery products and 15% from BMS.
+We have not derived material revenues from our handheld or charger.
+We have not sold our products for use in applications other than electric vehicles.
 However, Flux Power intends to extend the application of its battery products and BMS for industrial energy storage, government applications, and hobby and specialty applications.
 Flux Power is currently testing its battery products and BMS for other applications but Flux Power has not yet sold any of its products for use in other than electric vehicles.
-There are no assurances that Flux Power will be able to successfully extend the application of our battery products and BMS outside of the electrical vehicle industry.
+There are no assurances that Flux Power will be able to successfully extend the application of our battery products and BMS outside of the electrical vehicle industry and into other targeted end markets.